-259 Introduction to Pathophysiology 4 Credit Hours 4 Billable Contact Hours Prerequisite: BIOL 158 and BIOL 260
+259 Introduction to 4 Credit Hours Pathophysiology 4 Billable Contact Hours Prerequisite: BIOL 258 (formerly BIOL 158) and BIOL 260

 A study of the fundamental mechanisms and manifestations of disease.
 The course covers basic principles of human pathophysiology, including infectious disease, immunopathology, congenital and hereditary disorders and neoplasia.
 Disorders of the major organ systems are emphasized: cardiovascular, respiratory, nervous, endocrine, renal, urologic and gastrointestinal/biliary pathophysiology.
 This course is designed for students in occupational programs relating to the health sciences.